inko-lang/inko/docs/source/internals/compiler.md

 slot = hash & (size - 1)
 ```

-To handle conflicts we use linear probing, resulting in a reasonably efficient
+To handle conflicts we use linear probing, resulting in an efficient
 implementation of dynamic dispatch.
 For more information, refer to the article
 ["Shenanigans With Hash Tables"](https://thume.ca/2019/07/29/shenanigans-with-hash-tables/).